austin047/udagram-host-full-stack-application/README.md

 Provision the necessary AWS services needed for running the application:

-1. In AWS, provision a publicly available RDS database running Postgres. <Place holder for link to classroom article>
-1. In AWS, provision a s3 bucket for hosting the uploaded files. <Place holder for tlink to classroom article>
-1. Export the ENV variables needed or use a package like [dotnev](https://www.npmjs.com/package/dotenv)/.
-1. From the root of the repo, navigate udagram-api folder `cd starter/udagram-api` to install the node_modules `npm install`.
-After installation is done start the api in dev mode with `npm run dev`.
-1. Without closing the terminal in step 1, navigate to the udagram-frontend `cd starter/udagram-frontend` to intall the node_modules `npm install`.
-After installation is done start the api in dev mode with `npm run start`.
+#### Backend
+1. `cd udagram-api`

+1. Copy the `.env.example` file and rename to `.env`: NB, this file is needed for server AWS s3 and database connection

+1. Run `npm install` to install all project dependencies

+1. Run `npm run dev` starts the project on default port 8080 (http://localhost:8080/

+#### Frontend
+1. `cd udagram-frontend`

+1. Run `npm install` to install all project dependencies

+1. Run `npm start` starts the project on default port 4200 (http://localhost:4200/

-## Testing
+#### Testing

-This project contains two different test suite: unit tests and End-To-End tests(e2e).
+This frontend project contains two different test suite: unit tests and End-To-End tests(e2e).
 Follow these steps to run the tests.

-1. `cd starter/udagram-frontend`
 1. `npm run test`
 1. `npm run e2e`

-There are no Unit test on the back-end

-### Unit Tests:
+##### Unit Tests:

 Unit tests are using the Jasmine Framework.

-### End to End Tests:
+##### End to End Tests:

 The e2e tests are using Protractor and Jasmine.

+### Production
+- Front end code can be foung [here](http://udagram-host.s3-website-us-east-1.amazonaws.com/home)
+- Backend Server can be found [here](http://udagram-host.s3-website-us-east-1.amazonaws.com/home)

+There are no Unit test on the back-end

 ## Built With